afirstenberg/google-plus-node/README.md

 This is considered best practice if you want the user to sign-in using the Google+ Sign-In button, but wish to be able to take actions on the user's behalf from the server, or after they are not active at your site.
-See the page at developers.google.com for furtehr details.
+See the page at http://developers.google.com/+/ for further details.

 ### Preparing to run